scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

 **Punctuation, Formatting, and ASCII Art in Suno Prompts**

-While Suno AI primarily understands and interprets the \*words\* in your prompts, the way you use punctuation, formatting, and even unconventional characters like ASCII art can sometimes influence the generated music, particularly in vocal delivery, pacing, or adding abstract textural elements.
+While Suno AI primarily understands and interprets the meaning words in your prompts, the way you use punctuation, formatting, and even unconventional characters like ASCII art can sometimes influence the generated music, particularly in vocal delivery, pacing, or adding abstract textural elements.

 Think of these as subtle tools for nuance and experimentation, not guaranteed commands.
 Their effect can be unpredictable and varies between generations.